ameliadz/rails-api-many-to-many/README.md

 ```

 ## Preventing CORS Issues
 When you build APIs will Rails, chances are you might encounter some Cross-Origin errors.
 This is because your Rails API is not equipped to accept POST, PUT or DELETE requests from sources (or "origins") other than itself.
-The [Rack Middleware for handlisg CORS](https://github.com/cyu/rack-cors) gem is a useful tool in tackling that problem.
+The [Rack Middleware for handling CORS](https://github.com/cyu/rack-cors) gem is a useful tool in tackling that problem.
 Add the following to your Gemfile:

 ```
 gem 'rack-cors', :require => 'rack/cors'